 the operators on the Galton-Watson trees inherit most of

 An entropy for unimodular trees

-Gabor Elek has proved that any unimodular tree with bounded degrees
+Gabor Elek has proved that any unimodular tree with bounded

-and try to compute the number of graphs
+of this theorem and try to compute the number of graphs

-perform this, we will introduce a natural
+perform this, we will introduce a natural notion of entropy.

-Erdos Renyi graphs and uniform graphs with given degree distribution.
+graphs and uniform graphs with given degree distribution.

 This is a joint work with Pietro Caputo.

 The Brownian web corresponds informally to starting coalescing